“It’s so lovely to bump into strangers when I’m going about my day.” I said to my husband.

 At this point, I considered leaving my bench and going back to my car to wait, but as he was also intensely interested in my washing, I feared he’d probably steal it before I got back.

-Indeed, he turned his attention to my tumble dyer and began scrutinising the sock that was at the front of the cylinder.
+Indeed, he turned his attention to my tumble dryer and began scrutinising the sock that was at the front of the cylinder.
 With his face up to the warm glass, he cocked his head to one side just like Galen from The Planet Of The Apes.
 I expected him to wrinkle his nose and start sniffing, but that was as far as his acting skills would allow.

 As he continued to glare at my clothes, in fear of being asked another odd question, I began wondering why I didn’t just use our own dryer at home.
-But it is a two hour cycle and cannot cope with large items.
+But it is a two-hour cycle and cannot cope with large items.
 I had big sheets to dry.

 To my relief, the man disappeared, though I had not noticed him walking off.
 Then a grunt came from the machine next to mine.
 He had climbed inside to fetch his vests.
 The poor thing had burnt his knees in the process.
 As he grabbed his bags and headed towards the door, patellas still steaming, he turned to a row of women and asked if they would be back the same time next week.